 Hebrew Rehabilitation Center is actively responding to the COVID-19 coronavirus pandemic and its impact on how we provide care at our Boston and Dedham campuses.
 As always, our number one priority is protecting our patients and staff.
 This page is being kept updated with the newest information for the seniors we serve, their families, and their loved ones.
-Please be sure to review the Q&A sections for details on operations, patient care, patient and employee testing, and reopenings.
+Please be sure to review the Q&A sections for details on patient care, visitation, patient and employee testing, and the availability of specific services.

 About Our Care